 The Zombies are getting sneaky and one of their favorite haunts is public rest rooms.
 Still, when you gotta go you gotta go and its better to lock yourself in a bathroom - ONCE you've made ABSOLUTELY sure it's safe, than get stuck doing it outside and have a zombie surprise you in the middle of it all.
 You are not about to run fast in the middle of laying an egg and survival depends on you running as fast as possible.
 And speaking of running fast...

 SURVIVAL RULE #1: Cardio

 "When the zombie outbreak first hit, the first to go, for obvious reasons... were the fatties."

-meets up with Tallahassee (Woody Harrelson: NATURAL BORN KILLERS, TRANSSIBERIAN).
+In time, Columbus meets up with Tallahassee (Woody Harrison: NATURAL BORN KILLERS, TRANSSIBERIAN).
 Tallahassee is going to Florida for the same reason Columbus is going to Ohio, family might still be alive.
 It's a long shot.
 Aw hell, it's probably farting in the wind, but Tallahassee has got nothing better to do.

 Well actually he has.
 The Zombie apocalypse has overall been pretty good to Tallahassee as his idea of fun is creatively killing zombies in the most brutal way possible.
 Tallahassee's "kicks" dovetails nicely with Columbus' 32 Rules of Survival.